redlibrarian/redlibrarian.github.io/_posts/2017-11-17-bloody-legislation.markdown

 >The provisions of the statutes of labourers as to contracts between master and workman, regarding giving notice and the like, which allow only a civil action against the master who breaks his contrcact, but permit, on the contrary, a criminal action against the worker who breaks his contract, are still in full force at this moment.
 [Until 1875, in fact]" (902-903).

 We see here the early history of state intervention into labour disputes *on the part of the employer*.
 Back-to-work legislation, a legal way to abrogate the hard-won right to strike, is simply the modern form of state power wielded on behalf of the capitalist class.
 Let there be no mistake: illegal or wildcat strikes, refusing to obey back-to-work legislation would bring the full force of the law down on non-complying workers.
 The Spanish state recently used military force to put down rebellion in Catalonia; such is the real face of the power of capital.

+Obviously we will see in the next week or so what comes out of any of this.
+Hopefully OPSEU will be able to gain some concessions from the CEC, but the CEC's commitment to good-faith bargaining seems to be fairly minimal, and this will likely reach a legislated, rather than a negotiated or arbitrated settlement.
+Good luck to all the faculty, librarians, and staff involved.